xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 6.2 Examine the flow of control of the code in the area(s) that the stack dump shows a deadlock.

-Examination of the dumps all shows the same situation.
-The user reports other senarios but is not sure what they all are.
-The facts we have lead to the conclusion that the problem is a deadlock between the xtuml xtext editor save and the BridgePoint transaction processing that handles that save operation (and thus persists the change).
+Examination of the dumps all show the same situation.
+The user reports several possible use-case senarios, but is not sure which lead to the problem.
+The facts we currently have lead to the conclusion that the problem is a deadlock between the xtuml xtext editor save and the BridgePoint transaction processing that handles that save operation (and thus persists the change).
 At this time we do not see another senario.

 6.3 From the analysis, determine likely senario(s) for which the deadlock may occur

-The user reports that, it is often that case that they have many xtext editors open when the error occurs.
+The user reports that it is often that case that they have many xtext editors open when the error occurs.
 However, flow of control in the code is such that only 1 save is processed at a time.
 The save is handled atomically before moving on to the next save.
 Therefore, while multiple dirty editors may aggravate the problem, the root issue should be able to be reproduced in a single save operation.